gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

 ### 1.0.0

-* Initial Spring Data For VMware GemFire for VMware GemFire, still dependent on Spring Data For Apache Geode
+* Initial Spring Data For VMware GemFire release, still dependent on Spring Data For Apache Geode

 ## Add Spring Data for VMware GemFire to a Project